Special Higher Police: Expansion

 After the passage of the Peace Preservation Law of 1925, the power of the Tokkō was expanded tremendously, and it expanded to include branches in every Japanese prefecture, major city, and overseas locations with a large Japanese population (including Shanghai, London and Berlin).
 In the late 1920s and 1930s, the Tokkō launched a sustained campaign to destroy the Japanese Communist Party with several waves of mass arrests of known members, sympathizers and suspected sympathizers (March 15 incident).

 The Tokkō was composed of six departments (Special Police Work, Foreign Surveillance, Koreans in Japan, Labor Relations, Censorship, Arbitration).
 In 1927, a sub-bureau was added, the Thought Section of the Criminal Affairs Bureau, to deal with the study and suppression of subversive ideologies.
 The Tokkō made use of both uniformed and non-uniformed officers, along with a large network of informants.
 These informants were often undercover officers infiltrating suspect organizations and acting as agents provocateur, or voluntary informants from Tonarigumi neighborhood associations.
 Counter-espionage activities also included monitoring external telephone and radio communications inside or outside Japan and nearby areas.

 By 1936, the Tokkō had arrested 59,013 people, of whom 5000 had been brought to trial; about half of those received prison sentences.
+In 1939, the Tokkō also scrutinized avant-garde cultural publishing; the Surrealist poet-photographer and publisher Kansuke Yamamoto was interrogated and was released on the condition that he cease publication of his art-poetry journal Yoru no Funsui (1938–1939).

-Abolishment
+Abolition

 The Tokkō was abolished in October 1945 by the Allied Occupation authorities under the Removal of Restrictions on Political, Civil, and Religious Liberties.
 This directly led to prince Naruhiko Higashikuni's resignation as prime minister.